decent-chat/decent/docs/api.md

-### Decent API Specification
+# Decent Server API Documentation <1.0.0-preview>
-> Version: **1.0.0-preview**

-Implementors of this specification must support the following two forms of transport:
+Implementors of this specification support the following two forms of transport, which are meant to be used in conjunction with eachother:

 #### HTTP(S) endpoints - For client->server requests

 The HTTP API is accessed via `/api/`.
 All endpoints respond in JSON, and those which take request bodies expect it to also be formatted using JSON.
-Implementors may choose an appropriate HTTP status code for responses.
+Server implementors may choose an appropriate HTTP status code for responses, however this must not be relied on by clients.

 #### WebSocket events - For server->client event notifications

-Messages sent to and from sockets must be JSON strings, following the format `{ evt, data }`, where `evt` is a name representing the meaning of the event, and `data` is an optional property specifying any additional data related to the event.
+Messages sent to and from sockets are JSON strings, following the format `{ evt, data }`, where `evt` is a name representing the meaning of the event, and `data` is an optional property specifying any additional data related to the event.

 ---